-- Summer Institute A - Residents may accrue no more than one (1) absence occasion, not to exceed a total of two (2) days.
+- SUMMER INSTITUTE A - Residents may accrue no more than one (1) absence occasion, not to exceed a total of two (2) days.

-- Summer Institute B - Residents may accrue no more than two (2) absence occasions, not to exceed a total of three (3) days.
+- SUMMER INSTITUTE B - Residents may accrue no more than two (2) absence occasions, not to exceed a total of three (3) days.

 An “occasion” is any period of continuous absence for the same reason.
-An absence is considered any time a participant misses fifty percent (50%) or more of their clinical experience within a single day.
+An absence in considered any time a participant misses fifty percent (50%) or more of their clinical experience within a single day.
 (See the Lateness Policy below for occurrences that fall below 50%.)

 Attendance Policy for Residents NOT employed by a school system or CMO:

 Residents who are not employed by a school system or charter management organization (CMO) may accrue no more than four (4) absence occasions, not to exceed a total of eight (8) days during the residency year in their school site placement.
 This school year residency takes place between Summer A and Summer B.

 Attendance Policy for Residents or Fellows employed by a school system or CMO:

 Participants who are employed by a school system or charter management organization (CMO) are required to adhere to the attendance policies in place at their school sites.
 They are required to also follow the Urban Teachers attendance reporting procedures.

 Attendance Reporting for Residents: